 Landscape is Canonical’s monitoring and management tool for Ubuntu which can be deployed anywhere, even as a self-hosted service in air-gapped environments.

 Beyond implementing and auditing for FIPS, Landscape also handles security and vulnerability patching, and is an essential component of many organisations’ broader compliance strategies.
 Self-hosted Landscape is free for limited personal or evaluation use.
-All machines with an active Ubuntu Advantage subscription can use Landscape at no additional cost.
+All machines with an active Ubuntu Pro subscription can use Landscape at no additional cost.